Package repositories

 Test repositories serve two primary functions.
 First, during the release process, release candidate packages are published here to enable developers to perform QA, including testing upgrades.

 Second, nightly package builds are automatically pushed to test repositories by CI to enable developers to test integrated systems with code straight from main.
+Nightlies are stored in a separate component: “nightlies” in apt, “fXX-nightlies” in yum.

 The signing key for these test repositories is lower-security and stored in GHA.
 Packages are automatically signed by a GHA workflow before being uploaded to Cloudflare.